ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 because `MyContainer` would probably have `ToFromJSON` conditional instance anyway.
 But my goal was to show instance context changes separately, while more natural examples involve instance head as well.

-Non-standalone instances do not have explicit params, so rewriting implementation may be little different.
-But they have just the same samantics as standalone instances with holes, covered by examples before, so could be handled the same.

 ## Effect and Interactions